 Before you begin!
 If you make this, will you do me a huge favor and leave a review and rating letting me know how you liked this recipe?
 This helps my small business thrive so I can continue providing free recipes and high-quality content for you.

-In a large mixing bowl, cream together butter, sugar, and brown sugar with electric mixer for 30 seconds.
-Add egg and stir until combined.
+- In a large mixing bowl, cream together softened unsalted butter (¾ cup, i.e., 1 ½ sticks), granulated sugar (½ cup), and light brown sugar (½ cup) with an electric mixer for 30 seconds.
+Add egg (1 large) and stir until combined.

-On low speed, add in vanilla and pudding mix.
-Add baking soda and stir for 10 seconds.
-Slowly add in flour and mix for 30 seconds, or until dough is combined.
-On low speed, add in crushed M&M's and mini chocolate chips and mix until incorporated.
+- On low speed, add in vanilla extract (¾ teaspoon) and instant vanilla pudding mix (1, 3.5-ounce box).
+Add baking soda (¾ teaspoon) and stir for 10 seconds.
+Slowly add in all-purpose flour (1 ½ cups) and mix for 30 seconds, or until the dough is combined.
+On low speed, add in crushed peanut butter egg M&M's (½ cup) and mini semi-sweet chocolate chips (½ cup) and mix until incorporated.

-Bake at 350 degrees for 10-12 minutes or until edges start to brown (mine took about 12 minutes, but you will want to watch your oven for doneness).
+- Bake at 350℉ for 10-12 minutes or until edges start to brown (mine took about 12 minutes, but you will want to watch your oven for doneness).

-Immediately after removing from the oven, press whole peanut butter m&m eggs into the tops of each one.
+- Immediately after removing from the oven, press whole peanut butter M&M eggs (½ cup) into the tops of each one.
 Allow for the cookies to continue to cool on baking sheet for 5-10 minutes until removing cookies from the baking sheet.

 Last Step!
 Please leave a review and rating letting me know how you liked this recipe!
 This helps my small business thrive so I can continue providing free recipes and high-quality content for you.